 Our group has a long-standing interest in the mechanisms of modulatory MMW effects on neuronal excitability and activity.
-The effects of low MMW power density levels (< 0.5 mW/cm2) on activity of individual neurons were first evaluated in rodent cortical slices (Pikov et al. 2010): we observed fully reversible neuronal hyperpolarization, AP narrowing, and a bimodal effect on the firing rate, attributed to inherent heterogeneity of connectivity of sampled pyramidal neurons.
+The effects of low MMW power density levels (<0.5 mW/cm2) on activity of individual neurons were first evaluated in rodent cortical slices (Pikov et al. 2010): we observed fully reversible neuronal hyperpolarization, action potential (AP) narrowing, and a bimodal effect on the firing rate, attributed to inherent heterogeneity of connectivity of sampled pyramidal neurons.

 In the present study, we investigated the effect of 60-GHz low-intensity MMWs on the activity of Retzius and other identified neurons in the leech segmental ganglia (Lent 1973; Muller et al. 1981).
-In comparison with the mammalian cortical slices, the leech mid-body segmental ganglion provides a more suitable biological model for studying the mechanisms of MMW action, as the intra-ganglionic neuronal network is considerably less complex, and therefore more deterministic (Macagno 1980).
-The key objectives in the present study were the identification of changes in neuronal firing and action potential (AP) shape caused by MMW application, and comparison of these changes with equivalent bath heating.
-Our results show some unique transient effects of MMW irradiation, which can potentially be utilized for non-invasive or minimally-invasive modulation of neuronal activity.
-Preliminary results of this study have been reported in three conference proceedings (Pikov and Siegel 2011; Romanenko et al. 2013a; Romanenko et al. 2013b).
+Compared with the mammalian cortical slices, the leech midbody segmental ganglion provides a more suitable biological model for studying the mechanisms of MMW action because the intraganglionic neuronal network is considerably less complex, and therefore more deterministic (Macagno 1980).
+The key objectives in the present study were the identification of changes in neuronal firing and AP shape caused by MMW application, and comparison of these changes with equivalent bath heating.
+Our results show some unique transient effects of MMW irradiation, which can potentially be utilized for noninvasive or minimally invasive modulation of neuronal activity.
+Preliminary results of this study have been reported in three conference proceedings (Pikov and Siegel 2011; Romanenko et al. 2013a, 2013b).